 Fire Protection for Your Home

-Neither system is the absolute best choice in-and-of-itself.
-It comes down to knowing exactly where each should be according to their specific strengths, and Guardian Systems has the expertise and professional knowledge that people have come to depend on.
-We not only offer the best in home security, but we also offer the best in home fire alarm systems.
+Photoelectric is considered the most reliable, and when installed to NFPA standards and controlled by a monitored security system.
+Now you have a full residential fire system that can save you money on your home owners insurance.
+Guardian Systems has the expertise and professional knowledge that people have come to depend on.
+We offer not only the best in home security, but also the best in home fire alarm systems.

-- If Guardian is unable to contact you; if the monitoring station receives the wrong password; if your specified contact telephone line is busy; or if we have reason to suspect trouble at your home, we’ll dispatch the proper authorities to directly assess the situation.
+If either Guardian is unable to contact you, the monitoring station receives the wrong password, your specified contact telephone line is busy, or we have reason to suspect trouble at your home, we’ll dispatch the proper authorities to directly assess the situation.